-To transform annual series into quarterly data, we used Current Government Expenditures available at a quarterly frequency as an indicator in the "Denton-Chollete" temporal disaggregation method (available in the R Package "tempdisagg").
+We compiled a quarterly series for expenditures in social benefits in Malawi, using "total government expenditure on social protection", annual.
+In order to transform annual series into quarterly data, we used total government expenditures available at quarterly frequency as an indicator in the "Denton-Chollete" temporal disaggregation method (available in the R Package "tempdisagg").
+Revenue data were also obtained at quarterly frequency.